Last updated: August 29, 2023

 Geodiversity refers to the full variety of natural geologic (rocks, minerals, sediments, fossils, landforms, and physical processes) and soil resources and processes that occur in the park.
-The NPS Geodiversity Atlas delivers information in support of education, Geoconservation, and integrated management of living (biotic) and non-living (abiotic) components of the ecosystem.
+A product of the Geologic Resources Inventory, the NPS Geodiversity Atlas delivers information in support of education, Geoconservation, and integrated management of living (biotic) and non-living (abiotic) components of the ecosystem.

 Related ArticlesSand Creek Massacre National Historic Site

-The servicewide Geodiversity Atlas provides information on geoheritge and geodiversity resources and values within the National Park System.
+The servicewide Geodiversity Atlas provides information on geoheritage and geodiversity resources and values within the National Park System.
 This information supports science-based geoconservation and interpretation in the NPS, as well as STEM education in schools, museums, and field camps.
 The NPS Geologic Resources Division and many parks work with National and International geoconservation communities to ensure that NPS abiotic resources are managed using the highest standards and best practices available.

 For more information on the NPS Geodiversity Atlas, contact us.